kaburia/ChimpUFE/README.md

 - [PanAf20K dataset](https://data.bris.ac.uk/data/dataset/1h73erszj3ckn2qjwm4sqmr2wt)
 - and, of course, PyTorch ecosystem, Opencv, and other open-source projects that we used in this work (see packages in `requirements.txt`).

-This research was funded by EPSRC Programme Grant VisualAI EP/T028572/1.
-We thank the Guinean authorities (DGERSIT & IREB), T. Matsuzawa, Kyoto University, and contributors to the Bossou dataset, Tacugama Chimpanzee Sanctuary, local authorities, and field staff for access to Loma Mountains camera trap data and support with data sharing and conservation.
+This research was funded by EPSRC Programme Grant [VisualAI](https://www.robots.ox.ac.uk/~vgg/projects/visualai/) EP/T028572/1.
+We thank the Guinean authorities (DGERSIT & IREB), Tetsuro Matsuzawa, Kyoto University, and contributors to the Bossou dataset, [Tacugama Chimpanzee Sanctuary](https://www.tacugama.com/), local authorities, and field staff for access to Loma Mountains National Park camera trap data and support with data sharing and conservation.